rafaelbenaion/bee-to-text/README.md

 ### Starting the Game

-Upon launching the Bee Chase Game, you are greeted with a **Start** button centered on the screen.
+Upon launching the Bee To Text, you are greeted with a **Start** button centered on the screen.
 Clicking this button initializes the game by displaying the input box and the "+" button, allowing you to interact with the bee population.

 ### Objective